Sunspots are flat, brown patches caused by melanin overproduction from years of UV exposure, most common on the face, hands, and shoulders

 Chemical Peels and Cryotherapy

 Professional-strength chemical peels remove the top skin layers where most pigmentation resides.
-Glycolic and trichloroacetic acid peels offer varying depths of treatment, with deeper peels requiring more downtime but producing more dramatic results.
+Glycolic and trichloroacetic acid peels offer varying depths of treatment, with deeper peels requiring more recovery time but producing more dramatic results.
 Cryotherapy freezes individual spots with liquid nitrogen, and the treated area blisters, scabs, and heals with lighter skin beneath.
 Exploring the full range of professional dark spot treatments helps people find the right approach for their needs.

 Long-Term Skin Maintenance

-Treating existing sun spots means little without preventing new ones.
+Treating existing sunspots means little without preventing new ones.
 Daily SPF 30 or higher sunscreen remains essential even after successful treatment, as many people see spots return within months when they abandon sun protection.
 Maintenance products containing vitamin C or niacinamide support ongoing clarity.
 Monthly self-examinations help catch new spots early, and annual dermatologist visits provide professional monitoring for anyone with significant age spot concerns.

 Frequently Asked Questions

-Unlike freckles, sun spots represent permanent changes in melanocyte function.
+Unlike freckles, sunspots represent permanent changes in melanocyte function.
 Without treatment, they remain stable or darken with additional sun exposure.

-True sun spots are benign, but the concern is misidentifying a melanoma or pre-cancerous lesion as a harmless sun spot.
+True sun spots are benign, but the concern is misidentifying a melanoma or pre-cancerous lesion as a harmless sunspot.
 Any spot that changes warrants professional evaluation.

 Most people notice improvement after 8 to 12 weeks of consistent daily use.
 Complete fading may take six months or longer depending on spot depth and treatment strength.